RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 #### High-Leverage & Influential Points

 High leverage points can distort regression estimates, reduce accuracy, and violate key assumptions by skewing coefficients, lead to heteroscedasticity, non-normal residuals, and misleading p-values.
 Removing these points ensures a more robust, reliable, and generalizable model.
-Using diagnostics like Cook’s Distance, we can identify and exclude them for a more stable and meaningful housing price analysis.
+Using diagnostics like Cook’s Distance, we can identify and exclude them for a more stable and meaningful parcel price analysis.
 From the Residuals vs. Leverage plot, we identified the following influential data points with high Cook’s Distance: 306, 3722, 12370.

 The threshold used for identifying influential observations is: